ltex-plus/ltex-plus/pages/vscode-ltex-plus/deprecation-of-java-11.md

 1. Search an installation of Java 21+ on your system (via [`ltex.java.path`](../settings.html#ltexjavapath) and/or the environment variable `PATH`).
 2. If none can be found, search for Java 21+ in the `lib/` directory of the extension.
-3. If none can be found, download Java 21 (via [AdoptOpenJDK](https://adoptopenjdk.net/)) to `lib/` and use that.
+3. If none can be found, download LTeX+ LS inclduing Java 21 to `lib/` and use that.
 4. If that doesn't work, an error is displayed and LTeX+ cannot be used.

-When querying your version of Java with `java -version`, note that Java 11 identifies itself with a version string of the form `1.11.x`, similarly with older Java versions (`1.7.x` is Java 7 and so on).
-Starting with Java 9, the version string is given as expected (e.g., Java 21 is `21.x`).